rdmdk/obs/dropgame/README.md

 A stylized leaderboard for use with https://www.pixelplush.dev/twitch.html?type=parachute

-I use Firebot to store and provide data to the website in order to render the scores but any stream bot service that supports reading and writing to local files should work
+I use Firebot to store and provide data to the website in order to render the scores but any stream bot service that supports custom variables should work

-# Text file

-A new text file will need to be created on your computer to store the Parachute game scores, and the path to the file will be referenced as path/to/file.txt in these instructions.

 # OBS